 There’s a very specific reason why doing this is such a great way to relieve the pain from any kind of foot disorder, bunions included.
 Epsom salts is basically magnesium and sulfate.
 These minerals have a host of health benefits, one of which is to reduce inflammation.
 Scientists have learned that magnesium and sulfate are absorbed through the skin, perhaps more efficiently than they are absorbed through the stomach.
 So, soaking your sore or painful feet in Epsom salts sends pain relieving magnesium and sulfate directly to any inflamed or achy area.
 Just take 20 minutes in the evening to soak your feet in a basic of warm water to which half a cut of Epsom salts have been added.

-Another old-time remedy is to apply a compress of warm castor oil to your bunion.
+Another old-time remedy is to use castor oil, which also has anti-inflammatory properties when applied to the skin.
+However, be sure to buy castor oil that is natural, so it won’t contain any toxins.
+You can buy natural castor oil online or in a health food store.
+Just apply a compress of warm castor oil to your bunion.
 You can make your compress with cheesecloth soaked in gently warmed castor oil or use any clean, thin cotton cloth.
 Another idea is to put castor oil on the inside of a band-aid and keep the band-aid on over your bunion all the time.
 You would want to put on a new band-aid each day.
-Hopefully, if you keep this up for several weeks, the pain relief effect will be long-lasting.
-Castor oil has many properties that have made it a mainstay of natural healing for thousands of years, so do give it a try.
+You should get some pain relief very soon from the castor oil, and if you keep this up for several weeks, the pain relief effect should be long-lasting.